banyekalaok/cee498report/manuscript.md

 As was shown in chapter 4 the most predictive model was able to predict the load average with 0.98 accuracy.
 Some factors need to be taken into consdieration about this process:

-1. A significant amount of pre-processing was used - To make this model more cost- and time-effective the input data needs to be tidy before going into the data.
-This can be achieved by changing the way the data is stored or creating classes and functions that automatically clean the data.
+1. **Criticality of data tidying and pre-processing** - The developed models required a significant amount of preprocessing.
+Various approaches could be taken to tidy and preprocess the data that led to different model performance.
+Therefore, to make this model more cost- and time-effective the input data needs to be tidy before going into the data and clear instructions of what processing should be done can be provided.
-2. Reliablity - This model was developed using data from a single month from 2020 (August).
+2. **Reliablity** - The most predictive model was developed using data from a single month from 2020 (August).
 Therefore, although the model had high predictive potential with the August data.
 It is possible that the model is not able to accurately predict load averages for other months were passenger habits may significantly differ (e.g., middle of summer, winter or spring).
 Thererfore, to truly optimize the model a larger year round data set is recommended.
-It would probably be best to train the model using at least 1 month of data from the 4 seasons of a year.
+It would probably be best to train the model using at least 1 month of data from the 4 seasons of a year, or historically busiest months in fall and spring semester and the winter and summer breaks.
+3. **Impact of COVID-19** - It was observed that most bus lines had relatively low load averages (less than 3 passengers).
+To be able to implement the selected model, it would be important to assess data from this current fall semester to further investigate changes in passenger behavior.
+To help with this effort, CU-MTD (and other transit organizations) may want to consider using other metrics, such as ldle time, fuel consumption, and bus headway, to develop models.